Heroism on the Vesle

 Among the Allied soldiers was a young Jewish forestry student from New Jersey named William Shemin, a rifleman in the 47th Infantry Regiment of the Fourth Division of the American Expeditionary Forces.
 Shemin’s fellow soldiers watched in amazement as he ran into the line of fire multiple times to save the lives of three wounded comrades.
 After taking command when superior officers fell in battle, Shemin was grievously injured but stubbornly persisted, evacuating his regiment across the river amidst intense fighting, doubtlessly saving more lives.

 From the Lower East Side to his valiant deeds, explore Sergeant Shemin’s life through the 30 artifacts and stories below.
-Scroll through to the right and click on each image to learn more.
+Scroll through to the right and click on each of the 32 images to learn more.

 William Shemin believed it was his duty to support his country.
 He fought courageously and demonstrated selfless devotion to his comrades.
 Nevertheless, like many minority soldiers who fought valiantly, he did not receive the highest honor to which he was entitled.